What is N.D.D. (Nutrition Deficit Disorder)?

-Folate (also called folic acid) is vital for growing brain cells and preserving neurotransmitter function.
-Best sources of folic acid are green, leafy vegetables, such as collard greens, bok choy, spinach, and asparagus.
+Folate (also called folic acid) is vital for growing brain cells, preserving neurotransmitter function, and preventing N.D.D.
+The best sources of folic acid are green, leafy vegetables, such as collard greens, bok choy, spinach, and asparagus.
 Other rich sources are lentils, chickpeas, kidney beans, artichokes, avocados, and cereals fortified with folic acid.

-Blueberries are a great brain food.
+Blueberries are great brain food and prevent N.D.D.
 The deep blue skin of the blueberry is full of flavonoids, especially anthocyanin, and antioxidant that helps keep both growing and aging brains healthy.

 Exercise Improves Blood Flow to the Brain

 Physical exercise is good for brains as well as bodies, so get your kids up and moving.
-Consider movement another brain food.
+Consider movement another brain food required to fight off N.D.D.
 Improving blood flow to any organ, especially the brain, is like watering and fertilizing a garden.
 More blood means more nutrients.
 When you move your muscles, especially the large muscles in your arms and legs, which you use in vigorous exercise, your heart works harder to pump blood through your veins and arteries.

 For more comprehensive information on nutrition deficit disorder read, The N.D.D.
 Book: How Nutrition Deficit Disorder Affects Your Child’s Learning, Behavior, and Health, and What You Can Do About It–Without Drugs